cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

           * but we Cosmovisor will kill the node before switching to consensus
     * We will need to extend the channel-related handshake between nodes to be able to add channels after initial handshake
     * TODO: this needs a bit more thought/discussion
+    * IDEA: use versions:
+      * bump up the p2p version.
+Any late legacy node will have to upgrade to latest P2P version to acquire nodes
+      * add a field `version` to `LaneInfo`
+        * in the new p2p version, p2p handshake exchanges that version
+        * if they don't match, we need to cover the Cosmovisor way of things
+          * refuse to open any lane channel
+          * panic upon

+ADR: This deserves its own section of the detailed design, likely after the one describing the transaction flows

 ### Tmp notes (likely to be deleted)